AV-98-Ingram/LeetCodeSolutions/Jan/Readme.md

 **642-Design_search_autocomplete_system**
 - The key idea is to use Trie.

+**675-Cut_off_trees_for_golf_event**
+- Keep use BFS to travel from shorter tree to higher tree.
+- Keep forgetting that DFS is complicated especially in finding minimal path problems:
+    - There are two collections to maintain: `onPath (stack)` and `visited`
+    - `onPath` needs to be push and pop, respectively, when move forward and backtrack
+    - to avoid cycle, one needs to test if a new node is already `onPath`
+    - a node can only be considered `visited` if all its children have been `visited`.
+        - For example,  if we hit a cycle over every child node, we backtrack but will not mark the node `visited`.

 **696-Count_binary_substrings**
 - This one is quite hard.
 The base of the idea is to sum up elements